zbysir/vpl/doc/syntax.md

     </div>
 </div>
 ```
-Tt will take 3s if the template is executed in order.
-You can wrap them with `parallel` component to parallel them.
+It will take 3s if the template is executed in order.
+You can wrap them with `parallel` to parallel them.

 ```vue
 <div>